18 March 2019

 You’re writing a story.
 It has a plot.
-But what are plot devices, we hear you say?
+But what are plot devices?

 In a nutshell, plot devices are narrative techniques that move your plot forward.
 Plot devices are commonly used in film and TV and also in genre fiction, where action is central to the narrative.